Edmonton’s Transit Strategy recommends creating a new Fare Policy to provide guidance on fares, discounts and how best

 The new draft Fare Policy is underpinned by a commitment to fairness and affordability.
 Public feedback will help refine the recommended fare discount levels and cost recovery target in the coming years.

 Earlier public engagement results show strong support for providing transit fare discounts to Edmontonians in financial need.
 From April to July 2018, we asked citizens about setting discounts for various types of customers, such as seniors, youth and low income.
 Should these groups each receive the same amount of discount or should discounts vary by age or income level?

-We are also asking the public whether our City should recover transit operating costs in the same range as other similar cities?
+We also asked the public whether our City should recover transit operating costs in the same range as other similar cities?
 In Edmonton, 40%-45% of costs are covered by customer fares and other non-fare revenues as compared to 40%-60% in other communities.
 The remainder is funded by municipal taxes.

 This transit Fare Policy will also guide how fares and discounts are set up in the future Smart Fare electronic payment system for the Edmonton Metropolitan Region.